subhoney/tdi_intro_to_tech/eLearning Manual.md

 When someone asks a sport diver how long his gas supply will last at a given depth, the response all too frequently may be a blank stare.
 True, an experienced diver might be able to consult his log book to see how much air he had consumed on any prior similar dives, and from there he might be able to provide a rough estimate.
 But what if some detail is altered for the proposed dive, such as depth, cylinder volume, or overall dive conditions; would even the experienced sport diver be able to extrapolate an accurate estimate?

 Rather than relying merely on rough estimates, the technical diver should be able to quickly and more accurately calculate this information.
 His ability to do so is based upon an understanding of his own Surface Air Consumption rate (abbreviated as SAC).
 The SAC is the amount of gas, measured in litres or cubic feet that he will consume per minute at the surface.
 Using his SAC, the technical diver will be able to readily calculate the volume of gas required for any given depth over any given period of time.
 Knowing one's own SAC is a critical ingredient of effective gas management.

+The SAC determination begins with some baseline information obtained through a carefully conducted exercise.
+At the beginning of this exercise, the diver records the current reading displayed on his SPG; a digital SPG (such as the type incorporated in an air-integrated dive computer) usually will provide a more precise figure, though an analog model also may be used.
+The diver then swims at an average pace (consistent with his normal activity level during a typical dive), and at a constant depth, while carefully recording the elapsed time.
+This swim should last at least five to ten minutes, though a longer duration will likely provide more accurate data.
+At the end of the swim, the diver records the new reading on his SPG.
+He then will have the details for how much air he consumed, in terms of bars or psi (pounds per square inch), at this specific depth and over this measured period of time.
+To determine his SAC the diver also will need to know the rated working pressure of the cylinder used in this exercise, as well as the actual capacity of this cylinder (in litres or cubic feet) when it is filled to its working pressure.
+The diver then needs only to insert these figures into the following mathematical formula to calculate his SAC.

+Metric:
+SAC = (barUsed/workingPressure)(cylinderCapacity)/(depth/10+1)(minutes)

+Imperial:
+SAC = (pSIused/workingPressure)(cylinderCapacity)/(depth/33+1)(minutes)

+Once the SAC is known, it is a far simpler matter to calculate the volume of gas required for any proposed dive.
+As the reader will recall from the introductory discussion in this chapter, an increase in pressure causes a proportional decrease in the volume of a gas.
+Due to this decreased volume at depth, the diver will draw proportionately more gas from his cylinder with each breath in order to fill his lungs.
+Thus, to calculate the volume of gas required for a particular dive, the diver merely needs to multiply his SAC by the ambient pressure at the planned depth, then again multiply that figure by the planned time at this depth.
+This mathematical formula is depicted below.

+Volume = (SAC)(Pressure)(Time)

+As noted, the above formula depends upon ambient pressure rather than depth.
+In order to convert depth to pressure, just remember that 1 bar / atm equals 10 metres or 33 feet of depth, and also remember that 1 bar / atm must be added for the weight of the overhead atmosphere.
+This depth-to-pressure conversion is illustrated in the following calculations.

+Metric:
+Pressure = (Depth/10)+1

+Imperial:
+Pressure = (Depth/33)+1

+(Imperial will be slightly imprecise.
+Should probably be like 33.31 - Ed.)

+In addition to determining his normal working SAC, the technical diver will want to know his resting SAC.
+This resting SAC will be applicable to his staged deco stops.
+He will determine this rate in a similar manner, but rather than swimming, he will use a line for reference and simply hover in place for the duration of the exercise.

+The technical diver also will do well to calculate his SAC under exertion, to account for situations that require an increased activity level, such as dealing with a heavy current.

+It is important to note that a number of variable factors may impact a diver's SAC.
+For example, equipment configuration can have a significant effect.
+Compared to a warm-water sport diver, the technical diver, with double cylinders and a dry suit, will encounter far greater drag while swimming.
+Changes in physical fitness over time, as well as a diver's recent and cumulative diving experience, may similarly influence his SAC.
+Thus, the SAC will vary with the circumstances, and should be recalculated accordingly.

+While effective gas management begins with the calculation of gas requirements and adherence to the Rule of Thirds, it certainly doesn't end there.
+As a further step in gas management, the conscientious technical diver will break down his overall planned dive into a series of smaller segments, with a portion of his gas supply allotted to each segment.
+In effect, he'll define a progression of way-points during his dive; he will then identify how much gas he plans to use up to each way-point, and how much gas he should have remaining at each way-point.
+These details then will be transferred to his slate, and carried with him underwater.
+Periodically throughout the dive, he'll reference this information, to ensure that his actual gas consumption remains in line with the planned parameters.
+In this manner he will be able to detect any potential problem early in the dive and alter his dive accordingly, rather than discovering an unexpected shortage of gas after it's too late.

+For the sake of simplicity, the above discussion has focused upon the diver using a single gas throughout his dive.
+In fact, gas selection is an important ingredient in the planning process.
+The technical diver often will opt for multiple gas mixtures on a single dive, with different mixtures being matched to appropriate segments of that dive.
+The calculations, outlined above, will then encompass each of the diver's chosen gases.

+As noted, the calculated gas requirements should include the appropriate reserve for contingencies.
+The diver must ensure that he has sufficient gas, in case he inadvertently exceeds his planned depth or time and incurs a longer deco obligation.
+When planning to use a deco mix, he also should consider the additional volume of bottom gas that would be required to complete all deco stops in the event that his deco gas is lost.

+Though effective gas management is critical in technical diving, it must be noted that it can be similarly beneficial to the sport diver as well.
+Unlike many of the other topics in this course, these techniques can be readily adopted by the reader and applied in personal diving activities without further prerequisite training.

+# Chapter 3: Technical Diving Activities